 - Prepare: Our courses provide valuable background in the art of turning ideas into reality.
 These are not required but will provide a great foundation for your competition entry.
 If you would like to meet with an Acara staff person before completing your application, please feel free to e-mail email@example.com to schedule a meeting.

 - Practice: Selected finalists meet with Acara mentors to refine their projects, work on their business plans and receive feedback on their business pitches.

-- Pitch: Selected finalists will be scheduled to present for a panel of judges on Tuesday February 28 or Wednesday March 1, 2017.
-Please save these dates if you plan to compete.
+- Pitch: Selected finalists will be scheduled to present for a panel of judges and then will give a short pitch at the Acara Challenge Reception and Prize Ceremony.

 Acara Challenge Competitor Details